Healthcare workers adjust to new visitation policies

 “We saw a lot of our patients feeling vulnerable.
 They felt that they were not getting the care from their family and the mental health support.
 This was difficult for us.
 So, we feel great that they are finally able to connect with their family members, “said Tushar Somani, Vice President of Administrative Services for St. Peter’s Health Partners.

-As we head towards phase 4 of reopening, Hospitals are hoping people will do their part by following the new guidelines in place.
+As we head towards Phase Four of reopening, hospitals are hoping people will do their part by following the new guidelines in place.